Layers of Learning Curriculum Guide

 History

 Layers of Learning history starts at the beginning of civilization in about 3000 BC and progresses to the 2000s.
-The four history courses include: Ancient History, Middle Ages History, Colonial History, and Modern History.
+The four history courses include: Ancient History, Middle Ages History, Colonial History, and Modern World History.
 In addition, we offer an American History course from the colonists to the present.

 Geography